JaredMichel/RewardPointsExample/README.md

-This repository contains a simple example of a Typescript React frontend with Kotlin Spring Boot backend.
+This repository contains a simple example of a Typescript React frontend with a Kotlin Spring Boot backend.
 It completes the following challenge:

 >
 >